Deepak77-ai/customer_categorization/README.md

 ## How to run

-go to my live stream-lit app --> https://customercategorization-r6fh22kyxtv7zyctvtteay.streamlit.app/
+go to my live stream-lit app (sometimes it may take few sec to open) --> https://customercategorization-r6fh22kyxtv7zyctvtteay.streamlit.app/

 Step 1.
 Cloning the repository.